-- Your webpage, while rendered in the user's browser, requests content from the third-party server - 5 The modified JavaScript from the compromised third-party is sent directly to the user's browser - 6 The malicious code executes in the user's browser session in data theft attacks, data is exfiltrated either directly back to the compromised vendor's server or to the attacker's server
+- 1. Attacker compromises a 3rd party vendor & modifies the JavaScript to include malicious code. - 2.
+A user visits your site. - 3.
+Your web servers provide your website to the visitor. - 4.
+Your webpage, while rendered in the user's browser, requests content from the 3rd party server. - 5.
+The modified JavaScript from the compromised 3rd party is sent directly to the user's browser, requests content from the 3rd party server. - 6.
+The malicious code executes in the user's browser session.
+In cases of data theft attacks, data is exfiltrated either directly back to the compromised vendor's server or to the attacker's server.